 Now, for those who don't know, a detail sander is the ideal tool for getting into hard to sand corners on flat surfaces; they are NOT and I can't emphasise this enough, they are NOT ideal in any way shape or form for removing paint from curved or detailed surfaces, and as for the scraper well..............

 Over the house's 270 year existence it had taken on many different guises from family dwelling - school - hotel - airb&b - flats and throughout these changes the orientation of the staircase had changed several times.
-The last changes and alterations probably in the 1980's had been carried out by someone with dubious skills for the job, together with inferior pine replacement handrail, as became apparent once the paint was stripped away.
+The last changes and alterations probably in the 1980's had been carried out by someone with dubious skills for the job.

-Judging by the amount of 2 pack filler, it would seem whoever did the alterations had shares in and auto repair shop!
+Judging by the amount of 2 pack filler, it would seem whoever did the alterations had shares in an auto repair shop!

 Of all the problems that came to light once the handrail had been stripped the biggest was how to make good the abysmal handrail corner joint on the second landing.